Iceland in January

 Route 1 plowed first but storm closures regular east of Vík.

-What to actually do
+What should you actually do in January?

 Book early